JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 However, you may have noticed that unlike the rasterization pass in Bevy 0.14, the new rasterization passes write only depth and cluster + triangle IDs, and not material IDs.
 During the rasterization pass, where we want to write only the absolute minimum amount of information per pixel (cluster ID, triangle ID, and depth) that we have to.

-Bevause of this, the resolve material depth pass can no longer read the material ID texture and copy it directly to the material depth texture.
+Because of this, the resolve material depth pass can no longer read the material ID texture and copy it directly to the material depth texture.
 There's now a new step at the start to first load the material ID based on the visbuffer.

 ```rust
 /// This pass writes out the material depth texture.